cse110-sp23-group10/cse110-sp23-group10/admin/meetings/042323-8BallProject.md

 ## Notes
 -Finished 8-Ball Website (added animation, Title, and Text Animation) <br>
--Need Bill to confirm what he found out when making the website for the presentation -Need to finish the presentation and write down what we found out when making the website
+-Need Bill to confirm what he found out when making the website for the presentation <br>
+-Need to finish the presentation and write down what we found out when making the website